We look to empower Asian Americans to further

 AAIV is an affiliate chapter of the InterVarsity Christian Fellowship, a nationwide ministry organization.
 As of the 2016-2017 school year, InterVarsity Christian Fellowship consists of 1,137 campus staff members working with over 38,404 students and faculty in 1,015 chapters on 687 campuses in the United States.

-Lastly, we seek to develop disciples that transform this campus and beyond in order fulfill the Great Commission that Jesus left for us.
+Lastly, we seek to develop disciples that transform this campus and beyond.

 Marky graduated from UW in June 2014 with a degree in Ethnic Studies and Education.
 After a year of planting a chapter in Seattle University as an intern, she returned to AAIV UW as staff.
 This year will be her third year as staff for AAIV UW.